 Replace the value or values with NULL.
 To ensure that the column accepts NULL values, right-click a table in the Database tool window ( ) and select Modify Table.
 Double-click the column entry and see if the Not null Not null checkbox is cleared.

 Revert changes within the selection.
 For more information about reverting changes, see Submit changes to a database.

 Open the quick documentation view.
 To close the view, press ⎋.
 For more information about quick documentation, see Using the quick documentation view.

 Toggle the transposed table view.
 In the transposed view, the rows and columns are interchanged.

-To make this mode a default for tables and views, open settings by pressing ⌃⌥S and navigate to Transpose tables and views.
+To make this mode a default for tables and views, open settings by pressing ⌃ ⌥ S and navigate to Automatically transpose tables.
 When this option is enabled, query results are not transposed.and select the

 The command is not available if there are no related records.

 Switch to a record that the current record references.
 If more than one record is referenced, select the target record in the popup that appears.
 Read more about related data in Navigate between related data.